StakeLab-Hub/Ledger_Authz_CLI/README.md

 ```
 *  Now, obviously grab your Ledger device and open the Cosmos application

-*Note that if you don't have one, you should buy one to start managing your assets in a secure way, juste [here](https://www.ledger.com)*
+*Note that if you don't have one, you should buy one to start managing your assets in a secure way, just [here](https://www.ledger.com)*

 ## Direct link to a chain:
 [Akash](https://github.com/StakeLab-Hub/Ledger_Authz_CLI/blob/main/README.md#akash)